rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 ## General

 ### Recommended Parameters
-You can customize the `transaction_details` to include more information such as `customer_details`, `item_details`, and so on.
-While sending API requests, it is recommended to send more details regarding the transaction, so that these details can get added to the report.
-This report can be viewed on the dashboard.
+You can  include more information such as `customer_details`, `item_details`, and so on along side `transaction_details`.
+While sending API requests, it is recommended to send more details regarding the transaction, so that these details will be captured on the transaction record.
+Which can be [viewed on the Midtrans Dashboard](/en/after-payment/dashboard-usage.md#transaction).

 The recommended JSON parameters for general use are given below.
 These parameters are used during [API Request Step](/en/snap/integration-guide.md#api-request).
 <!-- tabs:start -->